Painting Melamine – Introduction

 Step 4 – Slap on some colour!

-Using dry and damp rags, you accentuate the old-fashioned effect by wiping in places.
-It’s important to go there section by section, as Colorantic paint dries quickly.
+Using dry and damp rags, you accentuate the antique effect by wiping in places.
+It’s important to do this one section at a time, as Colorantic paint dries quickly.

 Step 5 – Finishing the cabinet

-For optimal protection, apply the mat varnish.
+For optimal protection, apply a matte varnish.
 Two coats will be needed.

 Voila!
 You have a unique piece of furniture that will turn heads.
 And do not hesitate to play with other colours.
 The Colorantic colour palette is full of rich, vibrant colours.
 We assure you that painting melamine with our chalk paint is possible and easy.